felixgateru/supermq/http/README.md

 # HTTP adapter

-HTTP adapter provides an HTTP API for sending messages through the platform.
+HTTP adapter provides an HTTP and WebSocket API for sending messages through the platform.

 ## Configuration